 Grading.
-For each section of the textbook covered there will be a quiz, and you will have to complete two quizzes each week.
+There will be weekly quizzes, except for the weeks on which we have exams.
 There will also be three exams, and a cumulative final.
 Your final grade for the course will be the average of all of your grades throughout the semester; they will be weighted as follows: